3-Card Reading for A.D.

 For more information about using tarot cards for insight and guidance, please consider purchasing the book Tarot for All Time, available in paperback and e-book.
 Thank you.

 Would you like to have a personal reading live online or on the phone with the author?
 You can schedule either a half-hour or one-hour reading and choose your date and time from those available.
-A half-hour is $40, and a one-hour reading is $75.
-Both 3-card and 11-card readings are available in the time requested.
-Click the link below for more information and scheduling.
+A half-hour is $50, and a one-hour reading is $80.
+Both 3-card and 11-card readings are available at the time requested.
+Click the link below for more information and to schedule.

 https://tarotforalltimereadings.as.me/